rmastand/MODProducer/README.md

   cmsRun PFCandidateRun.py ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/AOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/eos/opendata/cms/Run2010B/Jet/MOD/Apr21ReReco-v1/0000/ ~/MITOpenDataProject/registry.txt 1
   ```

--Finally, we need to transfer all of the MOD files from the CernVM to a host computer, which is where all of the code for MODAnalyzer will be run.
+- Finally, we need to transfer all of the MOD files from the CernVM to a host computer, which is where all of the code for MODAnalyzer will be run.

--On your host machine:
+- On your host machine:

 	1. Create a directory to store all of the MOD files.
 Be sure that this directory is in a location where it has enough storage to hold all of your MOD files!

 	```
 	mkdir ProducedMOD
--On the CernVML
+- On the CernVML
 	```
 	1. Mount the shared folder in the CernVM by, in VirtualBox, going to Settings -> Shared Folders.
 Add the folder path as shown on the host machine.
 Check "Auto-Mount" and "Make Permanent", if available.